-3.3.2.
-Using Sourcery G++ Lite on GNU/Linux Targets
+3.3.
+Using Sourcery G++ Lite on uClinux Targets

-In order to run and debug programs produced by Sourcery G++ on a GNU/Linux target, you must install runtime support files on the target.
+In order to run and debug programs produced by Sourcery G++ on a uClinux target, you must install runtime support files on the target.
 You may also need to set appropriate build options so that your executables can find the correct dynamic linker and libraries at runtime.

-The runtime support files, referred to as the sysroot, are found in the i686-pc-linux-gnu/libc directory of your Sourcery G++ Lite installation.
+The runtime support files, referred to as the sysroot, are found in the sh-uclinux/libc directory of your Sourcery G++ Lite installation.
 The sysroot consists of the contents of the etc, lib, sbin, and usr directories.
-There may be other directories in i686-pc-linux-gnu/libc that contain additional sysroots customized for particular combinations of command-line compiler flags, or multilibs.
-Refer to Section 3.2, "Library Configurations" for a list of the included multilibs in this version of Sourcery G++ Lite, and the corresponding sysroot directory pathnames.